What is the Cash Flow Plan?

-There are 3 major activities involved in this plan which both the company as well as the individual need to concentrate on which are 1.
+There are three major activities involved in this plan, which both the company as well as the individual need to concentrate on, which are 1.
 Cash Flow from Operating activities; 2.
 Cash Flow from Investing Activities; and 3.
 Cash Flow from Financing Activities.
 Planning of all the above three is equally important information.
 Cash flow only works positively when there is proper planning for the utilization of the funds available and funds to be raised and investments to be made.

 Examples of a Cash Flow Plan

 Let’s have a real plan to discuss, which is the Reliance Cash flow plan.
 It is a money-back plan from the Reliance Life Insurance Company.
 Under this, the survivor would receive returns on his premiums at a pre-accepted percentage at the end of every 3rd year from the year the policy came into effect and till the maturity of the policy.
 However, if the life insurer dies, within the policy tenure, then the nominee would receive the sum insured in full along with the regular bonus calculated on the sum insured and the policy terminates.

 The above discussed is one policy of Reliance Life Insurance Company.
 It not only helps the policyholder but also helps the Insurance Companies.
 The policyholder, through this policy, will be able to regulate its cash flow as through this plan, the policyholder will be able to get regular cash flows from its policy at regular interval and can use those as per his needs; also the company from the regular premium will be able to cover its operating expenses and manage the available income cash flows in other investing opportunities.

 Cash Flow Plans Guidelines

 There are hard and fast guidelines, but there are some standard guidelines, which, when followed, will help to get the best outcomes of a cash flow plan.